pablopunk/iga/README.md

 </p>

 <p align="center">
-  <i>Zero config typescript/es6 api with the filesystem as the router</i>
+  <i>Zero config typescript/es6 server with the filesystem as the router</i>
 </p>

 Inspired by [NextJS](https://github.com/zeit/next.js), `iga` exposes a lightweight server using your file system as a router.